 - What topics would have been helpful in preparation for this work experience that you did not learn at Brown?

 - What did you learn from the experience that probably could not have been picked up from course work?

 - Is the sort of work you did something you would like to continue doing once you graduate?
 Explain.

 - Would you recommend your work experience to other Brown students?
 Explain.

 The reflective essays are subject to the approval of the student's concentration adviser.

-Entry to the Professional Track requires a simple application form to be completed by the student and approved by the Concentration Advisor at the time of the concentration declaration.
-If the student has not yet declared a concentration, the form may be approved by the Chair of the Concentration Committee.
+Entry into the Professional Track requires approval by your Concentration Advisor, at the time of the concentration declaration.
+Before your Professional Track declaration can be approved, you must discuss with your Advisor your plans to execute the required internships.
 The Concentration Advisor will certify that all Professional Track students have completed the necessary internships and will grant approval for the associated reflective essays.
 All other requirements remain identical to those in the standard tracks in the concentrations.